nighthawk30/QuantumProgramming/README.md

 # QuantumProgramming
 - Homework and Code from Quantum Programming Class
-- Using Cirq to program IonQ's hardware
+- Using Cirq in Python to program IonQ's hardware QuantumProgramming